 In your CC&Rs, there is most likely a clause that says homeowners have the right to “quiet enjoyment” of their homes.
 That translates to the right homeowners have to peacefully live in their community without being annoyed, harassed, or interfered with.

 Altitude Law recommends including the following clause in your CC&Rs or as a rule:

 Members and other residents shall not engage in any abusive or harassing behavior, either verbal or physical, or any form of intimidation or aggression directed at other members, residents, guests, occupants, invitees, or directed at management, its agents, its employees, or vendors.

 This preventative clause (or rule) will hopefully do its job to protect everyone living in your association from all kinds of harassment and disputes that get out of hand.
-However, as is all too common, when tempers flare, residents can violate this clause and put your association at risk.
+However, when tempers flare, residents might violate this clause and put your association at risk.

-However, when the dispute escalates and it appears one homeowner is deliberately harassing another in ways that go against HUD and FHA regulations, the association should definitely get involved.
+However, when disputes between homeowners escalate and it appears one homeowner is deliberately harassing another in ways that go against HUD and FHA regulations, the association should definitely get involved.
 There are two types of harassments the HUD recognizes: quid pro quo and hostile environment.